jsonnull/electron-trpc/.changeset/tender-cheetahs-wonder.md

 'electron-trpc': patch
 ---

-Use input serializer in ipcLink (pr: 93)
+Use input serializer in ipcLink.

+pr: 93